Maroof Raza

-Maroof Raza (born 1959) is a retired Indian Army officer with experience in counter-insurgency operations.
+Maroof Raza (7 May 1959 – 26 February 2026) was an Indian Army officer with experience in counter-insurgency operations.
+He had more than 20 years of experience as a mentor, anchor, correspondent, lecturer, writer and a commentator on issues of National Security and Strategic Affairs.

 Education

-He graduated from St Stephen's College, Delhi, has an M.A. in War Studies from King's College, London, and an M.Phil in International Relations from Cambridge University.
+Raza was educated at Mayo College, Ajmer and subsequently graduated with in History from St. Stephen's College, Delhi, had an M.A. in War Studies from King's College, London, and an M.Phil in International Relations from Cambridge University.

 Career

+Armed forces

+Raza served in the Indian Army from 1980 to 1994.
+He served in the Grenadiers and the Mechanised Infantry Regiment.
+Later he was appointed as an instructor at the Indian Military Academy.

+Fellowship

-In 1994, he was awarded the Times of India Fellowship, and has held Visiting Fellowships at the Centre for Policy Research, Delhi, at the Henry L. Stimson Centre, Washington and at the War Studies Department of King's College, London.
+In 1994, he was awarded the Times of India Fellowship.
+He held Visiting Fellowships at the Centre for Policy Research, Delhi, at the Henry L. Stimson Centre, Washington and at the War Studies Department of King's College, London.
 Between 1998 and 2007, He was a visiting professor at Middlesex University and its Regional Director (for South Asia).
-He continues to lecture extensively in India and abroad on India's Security Concerns.
-His articles are published regularly in leading newspaper of India.
+He continued to lecture extensively in India and abroad on India's Security Concerns, until his death.

+Anchor

+Raza anchored and presented many TV series showcasing Indian Defence and National security themes over two decades.
+Some of the popular multi episode TV series shows he has anchored include "Line of Duty", "Latitude", "India Risk Report" and "The Defenders".

-He is a consultant and strategic affairs expert on Times Now.
-Apart from his appearances on news debates, he publishes and writes for Salute magazine And has anchored and presented a 20 part series on the Indian armed forces, titled Line of Duty.
+For Times Now, he anchored a 20-part series on the Indian armed forces, titled Line of Duty.
 An episode from this series, on the Siachen Glacier won an Award in the military documentary section at the Film Festival in Rome in 2005.
 This TV series has entered the Limca Book of Records as India's first military reality show.

-He is also the anchor of a strategic affairs show called Latitude and India Risk Report for the same channel.
+For Times Now, he anchored a strategic affairs show titled "Latitude" between the years 2013 and 2023.

+For ET Now, he anchored a bi-weekly show titled "India Risk Report" in partnership with IIRIS Consulting.

+For Sansad TV, he anchored the series "The Defenders", between 2021 and 2023.
+The series, over 80 episodes, showcased the strength of the Indian military, its formations and operations to the common citizen.

+Strategic Affairs Commentator

-Maroof Raza is the Mentor of Security Watch India.
-He has appeared on almost all of India's leading television channels as an expert on military and security matters and on BBC's World Service radio programmes.
-He is currently the Strategic Affairs Editorial Adviser to Times Now.
-He is also the Editor-at-Large of FAUJI INDIA Magazine.
-Maroof also did a guest role in 2014 Bollywood film Holiday: A Soldier Is Never Off Duty.
+Raza appeared on almost all of India's leading television channels as an expert on military and security matters and on BBC's World Service radio programmes.
+He was the Strategic Affairs Editorial Adviser to Times Now and also the Editor-at-Large of FAUJI INDIA Magazine.
+He was the Mentor of Security Watch India.

-Maroof Raza also acts as the Board of Adviser – Strategic Risk and Global Geo-Political Expert with IIRIS Consulting.
-He comes armed with more than 20 years of experience as a mentor, anchor, correspondent, lecturer, writer and a commentator on issues of National Security and Strategic Affairs.
-His in-depth knowledge, experience, and his association with leading TV channels including TIMES NOW, NDTV, BBC & more makes him one of the most sought after speakers internationally on the subjects of National and International Risk and Security Affairs.
+Columnist

+His articles were published regularly in leading newspapers of India.